 - Ciaphas Cain has the Framing Device that they're Cain's memoirs, written while he's in retirement decades after the events he's describing have happened.
 Thus they're written in this rambling, detached manner, Cain sidetracking himself for whole paragraphs or recounting events that were terrifying at the time with his usual humour or Lovable Cowardice, regardless of whether he's describing the horrors of an Ork occupation, a pile of corpses sacrificed in a Chaos ritual surrounded by Brown Note-including sigils, or a colossal Tyranid swarm barreling towards a town.
 He drops this entirely however when recounting his expedition to a Necron Tomb World, which shows how much he still fears them.

 - A possible alternative name for this trope is "The David Attenborough Narration".
 Such a calm soothing voice, easing you through the violently graphic imagery of a seal being snatched from the beach and shredded by a killer whale.

 - The narrator of Pushing Daisies was voiced by Jim Dale.
 Every episode we would hear him describing creatively violent murders in dulcet English tones.

-- Vigil in Mass Effect.
-He lays it all out in a relaxed, calm manner.
+- Vigil in Mass Effect lays out a million-years-old cycle of galactic-scale genocide in a relaxed, calm manner.

 - Bastion applies this both visually (through a cute, childish art style) and aurally (Logan Cunningham, an actor with no previous major credits, has been noted by multiple reviewers to give very soothing narration even when listing off the names of all the dead people the protagonist finds in the street.)